How to Ensure You Don’t Waste Millions on B2B SaaS Products Customers Don't Want

 Beyond Consulting

-I write the "Deductive Innovation Insights", a newsletter for B2B SaaS product leaders where I explore systematic approaches to customer problem discovery and product strategy.
+I write "Deductive Discovery", a newsletter for B2B SaaS product leaders where I explore systematic approaches to customer problem discovery and product strategy.

-I'm also the author of "The Secrets of Gaining an Unfair Advantage for B2B SaaS Products", a report based on my interviews with 31 B2B SaaS executives and founders about their experiences creating successful products.
+I'm also the author of "How to Build a Lasting Competitive Advantage in B2B SaaS", a research report based on my interviews with 31 B2B SaaS executives and founders about their experiences creating successful products.

 Get Started